nokia/RM/doc/ref_model/chapters/chapter08.rst

 As outlined in :numref:`Conceptual Architecture of a Telco Operator Platform` above, the exposure point for the management interactions is the Cloud Service Broker and the Cloud Resource Broker.
-The set of interactions that these interface points need to provide are defined by the :numref:`Multi-Cloud Interactions Model` below.
+The set of interactions that these interface points need to provide are defined by the :numref:`Multicloud interactions model` below.
-:numref:`Multi-Cloud Interactions Model` provides a taxonomy for the interactions between the communications service provider and the cloud providers.
+:numref:`Multicloud interactions model` provides a taxonomy for the interactions between the communications service provider and the cloud providers.

 .. figure:: ../figures/rm-chap-8-multicloud-interactions-03.png